packetchaos/Navi_pro/README.md

  * delete - Delete an object by it's ID
  * mail - Mail a report

- There are ten single use commands:
+ There are eleven single use commands:
  * scan - Create and lanuch a scan
  * start - Start a scan by Scan-ID
  * pause - Pause a scan by Scan-ID